Advertising: Globalization

 Advertising has gone through five major stages of development: domestic, export, international, multi-national, and global.
-For global advertisers, there are four, potentially competing, business objectives that must be balanced when developing worldwide advertising: building a brand while speaking with one voice, developing economies of scale in the creative process, maximising local effectiveness of ads, and increasing the company's speed of implementation.
+For global advertisers, there are four, potentially competing, business objectives that must be balanced when developing worldwide advertising: building a brand while speaking with one voice, developing economies of scale in the creative process, maximizing local effectiveness of ads, and increasing the company's speed of implementation.
 Born from the evolutionary stages of global marketing are the three primary and fundamentally different approaches to the development of global advertising executions: exporting executions, producing local executions, and importing ideas that travel.

 Advertising research is key to determining the success of an ad in any country or region.
 The ability to identify which elements and/or moments of an ad contribute to its success is how economies of scale are maximized.
 Once one knows what works in an ad, that idea or ideas can be imported by any other market.
 Market research measures, such as Flow of Attention, Flow of Emotion and branding moments provide insight into what is working in an ad in any country or region because the measures are based on the visual, not verbal, elements of the ad.